Mustafa's Photo

 More Info

-People have a hard time giving feedback in the abstract.
-A deck of design screens does not put the user in the driver seat.
-The prototype brings things to life and simulates an application.
-It becomes the medium we use to observe people.
-The prototype is the tool we use in the usability test.
+People struggle to give feedback in the abstract.
+A deck of design screens doesn’t put the user in the driver’s seat.
+The prototype brings things to life and simulates the application.
+It is the medium we use to observe people and conduct usability tests.

 A usability expert observing a user on a laptop.